TERMINATOR: Learning Optimal Exit Points for Early Stopping in Chain-of-Thought Reasoning

 \section{Abstract}

 Large Reasoning Models (LRMs) achieve impressive performance on complex reasoning tasks via Chain-of-Thought (CoT) reasoning, which enables them to generate intermediate thinking tokens before arriving at the final answer.
 However, LRMs often suffer from significant \emph{overthinking}, spending excessive compute time even after the answer is generated early on.
 Prior work has identified the existence of an optimal reasoning length such that truncating reasoning at this point significantly shortens CoT outputs with virtually no change in performance.
 However, determining optimal CoT lengths for practical datasets is highly non-trivial as they are fully task and model-dependent.
 In this paper, we precisely address this and design \method, an early-exit strategy for LRMs at inference to mitigate overthinking.
 The central idea underpinning \method is that the first arrival of an LRM's final answer is often predictable, and we leverage these first answer positions to create a novel dataset of optimal reasoning lengths to train \method.
-Powered by this approach, \method achieves significant reductions in CoT lengths of $14\% $–$55\%$ on average across four challenging practical datasets: MATH-500, AIME 2025, HumanEval, and GPQA, whilst outperforming current state-of-the-art methods. \looseness=-1
+Powered by this approach, \method achieves significant reductions in CoT lengths of $14\% $–$55\%$ on average across four challenging practical datasets: MATH-500, AIME 2025, HumanEval, and GPQA, while outperforming current state-of-the-art methods \chadded[id=AN]{and reducing inference latency by more than 2$\times$ compared to the original LRM.} \looseness=-1